mateuszborowskiep/GCP_Professional_Architect/Q&A.md

 B. Nearline class, then move to Coldline after 30 days
 C. Regional class, then move to Nearline after 30 days
 D. Multi-regional class, then move to Coldline after 30 days

+Dress4Win security has decided to standarize on AES256 for storage device encryption.
+Which strategy should be used with Compute Engine Instances?
+**A. Select SSD rather than HDD to ensure AES-256 encryption - VALID** (selection disk determines the default method for whole-disk encryption HDDs use AES-128, SSD use AES-256
+B. Use linux dm-crypt tool for whole-disk encryption
+C. Customer Supplied Encryption Keys (CSEK)
+D. Use openSSL for AES-256 file encryption